Key takeaways

 Should I use a decentralized or centralized exchange?

-The answer to whether you should use a decentralized or centralized exchange depends on your unique situation.
+The answer to whether you should use a decentralized or centralized exchange depends on your situation and what you value most.

-Some investors choose to use both decentralized and centralized exchanges.
+Some investors choose to use both.
 For example, an investor could use decentralized exchanges for most transactions, then transfer crypto to a centralized exchange to convert their holdings to fiat currency.

 Frequently asked questions